A Quantum Breakdown Model: from Many-body Localization to Chaos with Scars: The models

 The insets of Fig. \ref{figN>3-W=0}(a),(c),(e) show the LSS of the energy spectrum of the corresponding charge $Q$ sector.
 First, all the LSS show a delta function peak at $\delta_E=0$, which is due to the many-body scar flat band and other degenerate levels if any.
 At $\delta_E>0$, the LSS is Poisson in Fig. \ref{figN>3-W=0}(a) when $(N,M)=(4,7)$, almost Wigner-Dyson when $(N,M)=(5,5)$, and clearly Wigner-Dyson in Fig. \ref{figN>3-W=0}(e) when $(N,M)=(7,4)$.
 The eigenstate entanglement entropy of Fig. \ref{figN>3-W=0}(a),(c),(e) in subregion A (the first $\lfloor M/2\rfloor$ sites) are given in Fig. \ref{figN>3-W=0}(b),(d),(f), respectively.
 In Fig. \ref{figN>3-W=0}(b) where $(N,M)=(4,7)$, most eigenstates have low (area law) entanglement entropies strongly fluctuating with energies, and the pattern resembles that of $(N,M)=(3,10)$ in Fig. \ref{figN=3-W=0}, showing MBL features.
 In contrast in Fig. \ref{figN>3-W=0}(f) where $(N,M)=(7,4)$, most eigenstates have high entanglement entropies, outlining a volume law dome expected for quantum chaotic systems.
 In Fig. \ref{figN>3-W=0}(d) where $(N,M)=(5,5)$, the entanglement entropies show features in between the above two cases.
 These results suggest there is a crossover from MBL behavior to quantum chaos behavior as the ratio $M/N$ decreases to around $M/N\approx1$.

-This crossover behavior remains robust against the disorder potential $W>0$.
-Fig. \ref{figN>3-W>0} shows calculations with disorder potential $W>0$ (equals $0.5$ or $1$, see parameters in the panels), where all the other parameters are exactly the same as Fig. \ref{figN>3-W=0}.
+This crossover behavior remains robust against a small disorder potential $W>0$ ($W<J$, see subsection \ref{sec:MBLstrongW} for the criterion of small $W$).
+Fig. \ref{figN>3-W>0} shows calculations with a small disorder potential $W>0$ (equals $0.5$ or $1$, see parameters in the panels), where all the other parameters are exactly the same as Fig. \ref{figN>3-W=0}.
 The degenerate scar level is lifted by $W>0$.
 When $(N,M)=(4,7)$, most eigenstates still show low (area law) entanglement entropies as shown in Fig. \ref{figN>3-W>0}(b), which is similar to the $N=3$ case in Fig. \ref{figN=3-W>0}(d) and suggests MBL.
-The LSS in Fig. \ref{figN>3-W>0}(a) inset becomes semi-Poisson, which we conjecture will tend to Poisson if $M/N$ could be larger, similar to the $(N,M)=(3,10)$ case in Fig. \ref{figN=3-W>0}(c) inset.
+The LSS in Fig. \ref{figN>3-W>0}(a) inset becomes semi-Poisson with a weak level repulsion.
+We conjecture this LSS will tend to Poisson if we could calculate larger $M/N$ (when $M$ is larger than the MBL localization length), similar to the $(N,M)=(3,10)$ case in Fig. \ref{figN=3-W>0}(c) inset.
 This MBL-like behavior is robust for any $W>0$.
 An example of the $(N,M)=(4,7)$ model with $W=10$ (comparable to $J=10$) is shown in \cref{app:N>3} \cref{figS-N>3}(c)-(d), which show clear MBL features of Poisson LSS and area law eigenstate entanglement entropies.
-The $(N,M)=(5,5)$ and $(7,4)$ cases with $W>0$ (Fig. \ref{figN>3-W>0}(c)-(f)) are not too different from those with $W=0$ (Fig. \ref{figN>3-W=0}(c)-(f)), except that the eigenstate entanglement entropies vary more smoothly with respect to the energy, showing clearer features of volume law behaviors.
+The $(N,M)=(5,5)$ and $(7,4)$ cases with a small $W>0$ (Fig. \ref{figN>3-W>0}(c)-(f)) are not too different from those with $W=0$ (Fig. \ref{figN>3-W=0}(c)-(f)), except that the eigenstate entanglement entropies vary more smoothly with respect to the energy, showing clearer features of volume law behaviors.
+Note that the LSS in the energy scale of degeneracy breaking of the many-body scar flat band (insets of Fig. \ref{figN>3-W>0}(c),(e)) are also Wigner-Dyson, and this is because the disorder potential $W$ hybridizes the flat band with the other delocalized eigenstates, leading to a level repulsion.
 Examples of more charge $Q$ sectors with $W=0$ or $W>0$ for the same $(N,M)$ can be found in the App. \ref{app:N>3} Fig. \ref{figS-N>3}.
 The LSS for smaller $(N,M)$ are shown in App. \ref{app:N>3} Fig. \ref{figS-smallNM}.
 All of these results suggest the existence of an MBL to chaos behavior crossover as $M/N$ decreases to around $M/N\approx1$.